pjaos/ws/README.md

 # A Basic Python web server
 A simple web server for I used for developing a web interface to an embedded device.

 # Installation

 ## Debian package

 - Ensure the p3build package is installed.
 See [https://github.com/pjaos/p3build](https://github.com/pjaos/p3build) for details of this.
-- Run `sudo p3build` in this folder.
+- Run `sudo p3build` in this folder to build the package.
-- Run `sudo dpkg -i packages/python-ws-1.0-all.deb`
+- Run `sudo dpkg -i packages python-ws-1.0-2.noarch.rp`

-## Using pip
+## pip

 - Run the `sudo pip3 install .` command.